kissthink/BabyStory/README.md

-Vía Pública on line Madero
+Vía Pública on line Baby Story
 ========================

-Bienvenidos a la aplicacion de Via Publica online Madero.
+Bienvenidos a la aplicacion Baby Story.

 1) Installing the Standard Edition
 ----------------------------------